robstoll/atrium/README.md

 </ex-collection-builder-5>

-## Map Assertions
+## Map Expectations

-Map assertions are kind of very similar to [Collection Assertions](#collection-assertions), also regarding reporting.
+Map expectations are kind of very similar to [Collection Expectations](#collection-expectations), also regarding reporting.
 That is the reason why we are not going into too much detail here because we assume you are already familiar with it.

-We provide again [Shortcut Functions](#shortcut-functions-1) for the most common scenarios and more [Sophisticated Assertion Builder](#sophisticated-assertion-builders-1) for the other cases.
+We provide again [Shortcut Functions](#shortcut-functions-1) for the most common scenarios and more [Sophisticated Expectation Builder](#sophisticated-expectation-builders-1) for the other cases.

 ### Shortcut Functions
 <ex-map-1>